NicholasAntoniadesEngineer/driver-monitoring-steering-wheel/README.md

-# Kymira-Fuell_Black-Box
+# ECG Steering wheel
-This folder contains all the code and schematics required to assemble and run the prototype Black-Box and it's individual elements.
+This folder contains all the code and schematics required to assemble and run the prototype Steering wheel and it's individual elements.

 **Known Bugs**